Are you planning a trip to Watkins Glen State Park soon? If so, keep reading!

-If so, you might be looking for some tips and advice for making the most of your trip to Watkins Glen state park.
+So, you’re planning a trip to Watkins Glen State Park!
+If so, you might be looking for some tips and advice for making the most of your trip to Watkins Glen State Park.
 Located in upstate New York, near the finger lakes, this national park is one of the must-see in the state and a stunning place to spend time in the outdoors.

 Good news!
 Watkins Glen State Park is one of the most gorgeous state parks in New York – so you’ve made an amazing choice!
 There are loads of things to do and see around Watkins Glen state park, and the park itself is home to so many beautiful sights to see.
 There so much to do there, and the scenery is breathtaking!